tenzir/tenzir/docker/quarto/README.md

 In this directory we define a dockerized environment to run Quarto.

+We don't publish the Quarto Docker image, so users are required to build it locally.

 The `docker-compose.bind.yaml` overlay contains the configurations to bind mount the VAST repository.
 The provided commands are executed as the `vast:vast` user but the resulting output files will be created from the user defined in the